West Virginia CAM Reconciliation Compliance Guide for Landlords

 West Virginia CAM Context

 West Virginia assesses commercial property at 60% of appraised value.
 Charleston and the Eastern Panhandle (near the DC metro) are the primary commercial markets.
-Property taxes are relatively low, and the state's smaller commercial real estate market means CAM disputes are uncommon.
+Property taxes are relatively low, and the state's small commercial market means CAM disputes are uncommon.

 Validate Your West Virginia Reconciliations